 This popular spray and play water park operates on timed bursts of natural sea water all year round from 8.00 am to 5.00 pm.
 Dogs are not permitted at anytime.

 Beach Access points 272 - 275.
 Moffat Beach lies between Moffat Head and Tooway Lake.
-The beachside parks of Eleanor Shipley, Moffat Beach and Ma and Pa Bendall provide various recreation facilities and features.
-For surfers "Moffats" on the southern point can produce a good peeling right during high swell.
 Moffat Beach is connected to Shelly Beach by a coastal pathway over the headland.
 Dogs are allowed off leash on the beach from 4pm to 8am only.

 Moffat Beach Park

 Moffat Beach park lies between Seaview Terrace and the base of Moffat Head.
-There is a playground, picnic facilities and an off street car park.
-It is a 250 metre walk up the hill to the Ma and Pa Bendall lookout affording breathtaking views to the north and east.
-The coastal pathway continues south to Shelly Beach and north to Dicky Beach.
+There is a playground, shelters with picnic tables and barbecue facilities and an off street car park.

 Shelly Beach Caloundra

 Beach Access points 276 to 281.
 Shelly Beach lies between Moffat Head to the north and Caloundra Head to the south.
 The Shelly Beach Park has a playground and picnic facilities.

 The viewing platform at Point Cartwright Reserve car park (beach access point 199) is a popular spot to check the surf, take your morning coffee, watch the late afternoon summer storms or to unwind after walking a circuit of the reserve.
 This is also a popular location for wedding ceremonies.